 Wait!?!
 In order to avoid a pregnancy, we have to abstain from sex?
 We're about to get married and now we can't have sex whenever we want?

 One of the great blessings of marriage is the full giving of ones-self to his or her spouse.
-It is up to the couple to decide if it is a good time to welcome a new life that would come from their union.
+It is up to the couple (and their collaboration with God) to decide if it is a good time to welcome a new life that would come from their union.
 If the couple decides that it would not be a good time to have a baby, then they would collectively decide to abstain from sex and genital activity during the 5-11 days of fertility.
 So, in short, yes you would abstain from sex during those days of fertility if you are not ready to have a child.

 On a practical note; however, there are many times in married life where sex and genital activity are not possible or practical.
 Here are some instances in which spouses commonly choose to abstain from sex and genital activity: